Iqrasajid-01/Physical-AI-and-Humanoid-Robotics-Book/ai-robotics-book/docs/assessment/27-assessment-and-validation.md

+---
+slug: /assessment/27-assessment-and-validation
+---

-# Chapter 27: Assessment and Validation - Evaluating System Performance
+# 27: Assessment and Validation - Evaluating System Performance

 ## Learning Objectives
 - Evaluate the performance of the integrated robotics system